jeanmathieupotvin/transltr/tests/testthat/_snaps/class-translator.md

     Condition
       Error:
       ! 'hashes' cannot be overwritten.
-      Update them by setting 'hash_algorithm', and by setting, or removing 'Block' objects.
+      Update them by setting 'hash_algorithm', and by setting, or removing 'Text' objects.

 # active binding source_texts validates value